YouriSio/firefly/README.md

  - [ ] Simulink should optimize trajectory (don't overshoot points)

 #### Installation
 No installation is required besides downloading the repository and the MATLAB Toolboxes necessary.
 Note that when `websocket.m` is ran, it will automatically add a `.jar` file to the MATLAB Java static path and restart MATLAB.
+Furthermore, before running any scripts: open the project.
+This ensures that all `.m` files in subfolders are in the MATLAB path.